Skip to main content

 Take one of the following drawing courses.

-Take 2 semester hour credits from the MAJOR ELECTIVES course list located at the end of this program.
+Take two semester hour credits from the MAJOR ELECTIVES course list located at the end of this program.

 Credits: 15